aragon/protocol/docs/8-testing-guide/readme.md

 ## 8.4.
 Becoming a guardian

-To become a guardian you simply need to activate some ANJ tokens into Aragon Protocol.
+To become a guardian you simply need to activate some ANT tokens into Aragon Protocol.
-First make sure to have claimed some fake ANJ tokens from the faucet corresponding to the Aragon Protocol instance you're willing to try.
+First make sure to have claimed some fake ANT tokens from the faucet corresponding to the Aragon Protocol instance you're willing to try.
-For now, the testing instances require a minimum of 10,000 ANJ so make sure to have at least that amount.
+For now, the testing instances require a minimum of 10,000 ANT so make sure to have at least that amount.
 Then, you can activate tokens into Aragon Protocol using the `stake` and `activate` commands of the CLI tool as follows:

 ```bash